GiorgosNikitopoulos/Mine_Vulnerable_Code/README.md

   The list of repositories is highest_cve_rated_oss.list from the assets/ directory.
 This list is derived from the VulinOSS project.
   In this case the script mines a multitude of vulnerability types.
+To make your own class of vulnerabilities to mine.
+Use the make_repo_list to make a repo file from already existing commits and change the REPO_PATH